rafiamali/Collaborated-Project/README.md

 # Collaborated-Project
-# This is Collaborated project.
+# It contains the information about project